troft/csharp-bandwidth/README.md

 These methods are static on each of the entities.
 For example:

-	var call = Call.Create(client, "to", "from").Result;
+	// using a client you instantiate directly var call = Call.Create(client, "to", "from").Result;

+	// Using the default client
+	var call = Call.Create("to", "from").Result;

 The above code will create the new call and return you the call object fully populated with the call Id and other call data.
 Each returned object will also have an internal Client property set, making follow-on operations such as Delete much simpler.